joinpursuit/AC_4_Web/units/fundamentals/lessons/values/values_types_operators.md

 #### The OR  (||) Operator

 We use the `||` operator to check if one of two statements is true.
-This will be `false` only if both left-hand side and right hand side are false:
+This will be `false` only if both left-hand side and right-hand side are false:

 ```js
 > false || true